Only Time Makes It Human

 "Only Time Makes It Human" is a song by American singer-songwriter King Princess, released on October 16, 2020.

 The song sees Straus delving into the dance-pop genre, and described as "a 21st century take on Kylie Minogue's '00s club mainstay "Can't Get You Out of My Head".
 It is a break-up song about unrequited love and the "healing power of time".
 The song's official music video features Straus as a "crying 3D avatar of herself" that Billboard called "trippy" and "far from anything you would have expected from her."

 Critical reception

 "Only Time Makes It Human" was included on Billboard's list of the best LGBTQ songs of 2020.

+Music video

+The music video and the single were both released on October 16, 2020.
+The video was directed by Quinn Wilson.
+As of December 2023, it has over 1 million views on YouTube.